CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise3.md

    ![Resource groups is highlighted in the Azure services list.](media/1.181.png "Azure services")

-1. Once the upgrade is completed, you can click on the close button.
+1. Once the upgrade is completed, you can click on the **Close** button.
 You should be able to see the below output upon completion of the package upgrade process.

    ![Resource groups is highlighted in the Azure services list.](media/1.182.png "Azure services")